-A band he was managing (Griffin House) was doing the usual thing of selling CDs for $15.
-They'd mention it once or twice from the stage, and sell about $300 per night on average.
+An artist he was managing, Griffin House, was doing the usual thing of selling CDs for $15.
+He’d mention it once or twice from the stage, and sell about $300 per night on average.

-He asked them to try a completely different approach:
+Terry asked him to try a completely different approach:

 - Say to the audience, “It’s really important to us that you have our CD.
 We worked so hard on it and are so proud of it, that we want you to have it, no matter what.
 Pay what you want, but even if you have no money, please take one tonight.”

-- Mention this again before the end of the show, adding, “Please, nobody leave here tonight without getting a copy of our CD.
-We've shared this great show together so it would mean a lot to us if you'd take one.”
+- Mention this again before the end of the show.
+“Please, nobody leave here tonight without getting a copy of our CD.
+We’ve shared this great show together so it would mean a lot to us if you’d take one.”

 It changes the request from a commerical pitch to an emotional connection.
-(Replace market mindset with social mindset!)
+It replaces market mindset with social mindset.
 Allowing them to get a CD for no money just reinforces that.